Jillian Michaels: Media

 Jillian Michaels: The Fitness App is one of the top fitness apps globally and has won awards from both Apple and Google for best of in health and fitness app category.
-Michaels has also released 20 fitness DVDs that have sold over 100 million copies worldwide.
-Michaels has also authored 9 books on health and wellness topics with 8 NY Times Best Sellers New York Times Best Seller list.
+Michaels has also authored 9 books on health and wellness topics with eight New York Times Best Sellers New York Times Best Seller list.

-Since February 2011, Michaels has hosted a weekly podcast, The Jillian Michaels Show, through iTunes.
+Since February 2011, Michaels has hosted a weekly podcast, Keeping It Real, through iTunes.
 In December 2011, the show was among the podcasts honored by Apple in its App Store Rewind 2011, winning in the Best New Audio Podcast category.
+Michaels recently formed a partnership with Bill Maher's Club Random to expand her audio podcast "Keeping It Real" to video.

+Also in the same year, Michaels appeared in a commercial with former race car driver Danica Patrick for the Internet domain website godaddy.com for Super Bowl XLV.

-Michaels launched her company Empowered Media LLC in 2008 and released her fitness video membership website called Fitfusion.com.
-Fitfusion is also associated and broadcasts on AT&T U-verse, BroadbandTV Corp, Bell Satellite TV Canada, and other TV channels, as well as Roku, Apple TV, and Fitness on Demand reaching audiences in Marriott, Hilton Worldwide and Shangri-La Hotels and Resorts.
+Michaels launched her company, Empowered Media LLC, in 2008 and released her fitness video membership website called Fitfusion.com.
+Fitfusion is also associated and broadcasts on AT&T U-verse, BroadbandTV Corp, Bell Satellite TV Canada, and other TV channels, as well as Roku, Apple TV, and Fitness OnDemand reaching audiences in Marriott, Hilton Worldwide and Shangri-La Hotels and Resorts.

+In 2025, Michaels co-hosted Her Take, an online talk show with an all-woman cast that includes Ana Kasparian and Lindy Li.
+However, in late September Michaels walked off the set and quit the show after getting into a heated debate about Israel, Benjamin Netanyahu and the assassination of Charlie Kirk.

 The Biggest Loser

 Michaels was a trainer on the reality series The Biggest Loser when the show started in October 2004.
 On the show, she assumed the role of Red Team trainer and remained in that capacity for the first two seasons.
 After her departure in 2006, she was replaced by Kim Lyons.
-She returned to the show in 2007 as the Black Team trainer competing against Lyons' Red Team and Bob Harper's Blue Team.
+She returned to the show in 2007 as the Black Team trainer competing against Lyons's Red Team and Bob Harper's Blue Team.
 Along with Harper, Michaels was also a trainer in the Australian version of the show from 2006 to 2008.

 On December 7, 2010, Michaels announced via Twitter that the eleventh season of the show would be her last.
 Michaels made her last appearance on The Biggest Loser on May 24, 2011.

-On September 4, 2012, it was announced that Michaels will return to The Biggest Loser in Season 14.
+On September 4, 2012, it was announced that Michaels would return to The Biggest Loser in Season 14.
 Michaels also returned for Season 15, which premiered on October 15, 2013, on NBC, but did not return for Season 16 which aired in the fall of 2014.

-Losing It With Jillian
+Losing It with Jillian

-On June 1, 2010, NBC debuted Losing It With Jillian, a spin-off of The Biggest Loser.
-In the show, Michaels visits the home and workplaces of family members for a week.
+On June 1, 2010, NBC debuted Losing It with Jillian, a spin-off of The Biggest Loser.
+In the show, Michaels visits the homes and workplaces of family members for a week.

-Losing It With Jillian originally ran on NBC in June and July 2010.
+Losing It with Jillian originally ran on NBC in June and July 2010.
 As of January 2012, all eight episodes of the series are available for viewing online.